Archive | May, 2026

 “In 2005, several hedge fund managers – Witney Tilson, Ravenel Boykin Curry IV, John Petry and Charles Ledley – launched Democrats for Education Reform at a posh party on Central Park South in Manhattan, where the inaugural speaker was a young senator from Illinois named Barack Obama.
 DEFR, as it is deceptively called, was founded to support school privatization by making strategic campaign contributions.
 Inspired by DFER, charter schools became the pet passion of Wall Street.”
 (Page 38)

 As a new fellow at DEFR, Arne Duncan is still selling the spoiled milk of his days as Obama’s Secretary of Education.
-When George W. Bush made test-based accountability central to evaluating the nation’s schools plus narrowed their scope to math and English, the consequences were the destruction of wonderful schools in poor communities.
-Despite the growing evidence that test-based accountability was harming public education, Duncan became a big proponent of evaluating school with standardized testing.
+When George W. Bush made test-based accountability central to evaluating the nation’s schools plus narrowed their scope to math and English, a major consequence was the destruction of wonderful schools in poor communities.
+Despite the growing evidence that test-based accountability was harming public education, Duncan became a big proponent of evaluating schools with standardized testing.
 Today, that is still the method he uses to judge schools.

 His argument for why Democrats should embrace Trump’s voucher program is based primarily on the National Assessment of Education Progress (NAEP) testing declines since 2013.
 Duncan says, “You saw last year’s NAEP results, which were devastating, but I just don’t see the sense of urgency out there.”
 It is not in his economic interest to notice that the first few years of testing saw dramatic growth in scores as schools learned to take the exams and then hit a pinnacle during his leadership.
 As the narrow and punish theory of education was enhanced, as he pushed education technology and as the science of reading was supported by billionaires, NAEP scores started slowly declining.